invariantlabs-ai/invariant/README.md

 The Invariant Policy language is a domain-specific language (DSL) for defining security policies and constraints of AI agents other LLM-based systems.
 It is designed to be expressive, flexible, and easy to use, allowing users to define complex security properties and constraints in a concise and readable way.

-**Origins**: The Invariant policy language is inspired by [Open Policy's Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/), Datalog and Python.
-It is designed to be easy to learn and use, while providing powerful features for expressing complex security properties.
+**Origins**: The Invariant policy language is inspired by [Open Policy's Rego language](https://www.openpolicyagent.org/docs/latest/policy-language/), [Datalog](https://en.wikipedia.org/wiki/Datalog) and Python.
+It is designed to be easy to learn and use with a syntax that is familiar to ML engineers and security professionals.

 #### Example Rule